2 Days in Ubud, Bali

 The Rice Fields in Ubud

-When I saw pictures of the rice fields in Ubud before our visit I pictured it way out in the country in a remote jungle.
-My imagination sometimes runs wild, I will admit.
-It was a bit of a letdown to see the many commercial outlets right on the ridge of the rice fields.
+When I saw pictures of the rice fields in Ubud before our visit, I pictured them way out in the country in a remote jungle.
+I will admit that my imagination sometimes runs wild.
+Seeing the many commercial outlets right on the ridge of the rice fields was a bit of a letdown.

-I had a similar feeling years ago when I first arrived at Niagra Falls in Canada to see this natural wonder of the world only to find hundreds of hotels in very close proximity.
+I had a similar feeling years ago when I first arrived at Niagara Falls in Canada to see this natural wonder of the world, only to find hundreds of hotels in very close proximity.

-Once, however, you park your scooter and head down the trails, the experience grows as the trails were not as busy as expected.
+Once you park your scooter and head down the trails, the experience grows as the trails are not as busy as expected.

 People take part in the spiritual water ritual at Tirta Empul Temple in Ubud, Bali

-The heat was relentless and we hiked to the bottom of the rice field and up the other side attempting to find a bit of shade.
+The heat was relentless, and we hiked to the bottom of the rice field and up the other side, attempting to find some shade.
 We found a small shop selling cold beverages and didn’t miss the opportunity.

 Tirta Empul Temple